 While research is a little sparse for some of the reported benefits of acai, cancer protection is one area that has received ample attention from the scientific community.
 For instance, one study demonstrated the potential of acai in inhibiting DMBA – a common breast cancer initiator used in laboratory research. (x) Additional studies have connected acai pulp and acai seed extract to a reduction in tumor activity in lung cancer and colon cancer. (x) (x)

-Perhaps one of the most controversial benefits of acai berry powder is its effects on weight loss, weight maintenance, and overall metabolic health.
+Perhaps one of the most controversial benefits of acai berry is its effects on weight loss, weight maintenance, and overall metabolic health.
 Some claims assert that acai berry can be used to accelerate weight loss–however the National Center for Complimentary and Integrative Health maintains that there is a lack of peer-reviewed, published, independent studies to substantiate this claim. (x)

 Still, even though research is limited, there are promising studies suggesting acai may have a positive impact on metabolic health.